 We continue to believe that the behavior assumptions are reasonable given past experience with changes in provider behavior in response to payment system modifications.
 We refer readers to the CY 2019 HH PPS final rule with comment period (83 FR 56456), in which we provided examples of observed behavior changes resulting from payment system changes.

-Also finalized in the CY 2020 Final Rule was the RAP Payment reduction to 20% of the estimated final payment amount.
-Citing an increase in RAP-related fraud, the goal of the decrease in upfront payment is to phase out pre-payments for home health services over the next year and eliminate those payments completely in 2021.
-In 2022, the RAP will be replaced with a one-time submission of a Notice of Admission (NOA) that will be required to submit within 5 days of the start of care.
+Additionally, CY 2020 Final Rule finalized the PDGM RAP Payment reduction to 20% of the estimated final payment amount.
+Citing an increase in RAP-related fraud, the ultimate goal is to phase out pre-payments for home health services.
+CMS will eliminate those upfront payments completely in 2021.
+After that, in 2022, a one-time submission of a Notice of Admission (NOA) will replace the RAP.
+The NOA will be a required submission within 5 days of the start of care.

 “McBee has been working with the industry and our clients to ensure success under the changes PDGM brings.
-While the behavioral adjustment reduction is a major win, there is still work to be done to position providers for guaranteed success in 2020 and beyond.
-We will continue to listen to our clients about their concerns surrounding the Medicare Final Rule and work with home health leaders to ease additional pain points,” said Dordick.
+Of course, the behavioral adjustment reduction is a major win.
+However, there is still work to be done to position providers for guaranteed success in 2020 and beyond.
+We will continue to listen to our clients about their concerns surrounding the Medicare 2020 Final Rule.
+As always, we will work with home health leaders to ease additional pain points,” said Dordick.

-McBee is continuing to thoroughly review the final rule and conferring with our industry partners.
-McBee will continue to advocate for fair home health industry regulations and provide support and resources to help our clients and the industry succeed.
+McBee is continuing to thoroughly review the final rule.
+Meanwhile, we are conferring with our industry partners regarding PDGM home health coding and the PGDM payment model as a whole.
+McBee will continue to advocate for fair home health industry regulations.
+Above all, we are proud to provide support and resources to help our clients and the industry succeed.

 Click here to access the Final Rule.